jackyangzzh/jackyang.io/_projects/mrtk.md

 sitemap: false

 ---
 MRTK is Microsoft's open-source toolkit for building XR experiences in Unity.
-It powers much of what we ship across HoloLens, Microsoft Mesh, and partner applications.
+It underpins experiences across HoloLens, Microsoft Mesh, and partner applications.

 ## Scope